karthicashokan/opinion-client/README.md

 - This is the client part of the coding challenge which mostly uses vanilla JS
   - But, the display of upvotes is rendered using React (by directly loading the minified react app bundle)
   - The above approach works well for small components or in this case for the challenge, but in production I would prefer writing JSX code which will be transpiled for the browser
+  - The current user will be randomized on load
   - See it working here: http://143.198.57.130:3001/

 ### How it looks like